 The detailed assessment of the IOW birth cohort has been published previously (24-27).
 At each follow-up, subjects and/or parents were required to complete study-specific and disease validated questionnaires including International Study of Asthma and Allergy in Childhood (ISAAC) (25).
 The majority of participants underwent skin prick testing (SPT) at 4, 10 and 18 years to 14 common food and aeroallergens (ALK-Abello, Horsholm, Denmark).
 (23) Subjects who could not physically attend follow-ups received either a postal- or telephone-based questionnaire to maintain data collection.

-A diagnosis of eczema based on the diagnostic criteria by Hanifin and Rajka.
-(28) Asthma was defined as having both a history of asthma and either the presence of wheezing or requirement for asthma medications in the 12 months.
-(29) Rhinitis was defined by sneezing, running and / or congested nose present on most days in the 12 months, in the absence of a cold or flu.
+A diagnosis of eczema in the past 12 months was made based on the diagnostic criteria by Hanifin and Rajka, that is, a pruritic dermatitis of a chronic and relapsing duration (more than 6 weeks) with a characteristic morphology and distribution.
+(28) Asthma was defined as having both a history of asthma and either the presence of wheezing or requirement for asthma medications in the prior 12 months.
+(29) Rhinitis was defined by sneezing, running and / or congested nose present on most days in the past 12 months, in the absence of a cold or flu.
 (30).
 Allergic disease diagnoses were confirmed by both the patients' primary physicians as well as clinicians involved in the study.

 Aeroallergen Sensitization